PiotrGites/static_docs/src/core2/tutorials/ros-tutorials/1-ros-introduction.md

 Now you have camera node running, but can not see yet image from it.
 You will use node `image_view` from `image_view` package.
-This node by default subscribe to topic `image`.
+This node by default subscribes to topic `image`.
 You need to remap this name to topic published by camera node.
 If you performed task 1, you should know that camera node is publishing to topic `/usb_cam/image_raw`.
 To run image view node with remapping topic name type in terminal: